-Waiwhetū Stream is assessed as having 'Very Important' cultural values (Class 1), the overflow discharges are 'Medium' volume, and the magnitude of cultural effects for a single discharge are assessed as 'High' (Table 7-8).
-Because the overflows occur at a 'High' frequency, the overall level of cultural adverse effects is also assessed as 'High' (Table 7-9).
+Kaiwharawhara Stream is assessed as having 'Very Important' cultural values (Class 1).
+The overflow discharges are of 'Low' volume; cultural effects are assessed as 'Moderate'.
+Because the overflows occur at a 'Low' frequency, the overall level of cultural effects is assessed as 'Low'.